obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 literals are not valid arguments into a filter directive.

 Filters don't have logical operators, instead you can apply multiple directives to a property.
-Below is an example for a
+Below is a toy example using the null checking filters.
+The following is guaranteed to yield zero entries.

 ```graphql
 name @filter(op: "is_not_null") @filter(op: "is_null")